Join Our Team

 - Education and years of experience – We envision successful candidates having real-world experience practicing elements of what we have listed above.
 This is more important to us than any specific degree.

 Timing, Location, and Compensation

-All elements of the role begin immediately.
-Candidates must be located in Washington DC.
+The role begins June/July 2020.
+Candidates must be located in metro-Washington DC.
 We offer a very competitive benefits package including health, retirement matching, flexible work location (within DC area) and paid leave for individuals working full-time.
-The salary range for this role is $90,000-$120,000, commensurate with experience level.
+The salary range for this role is $65,000-$80,000, commensurate with experience level.

-Kindred provides equal employment opportunities to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, disability or genetics.
+Kindred strongly values equity and challenges historical inequity with a persistent focus on dismantling systemic racism.
+We work towards a more just society, and as such we are an equal opportunity employer and do not discriminate against any employee or applicant for employment because of race, color, ethnicity, religion, gender, sexual orientation, national origin, disability, age, marital status, military status, pregnancy, or parenthood.
 This role requires physical activity in the form of moving among schools, among rooms in schools (some of which requires climbing stairs, bending and crouching) and carrying approximately 20 pounds of materials.

-Please send a 1-2 page cover letter describing who you are: how do you identify, what drives you, and how have you lived out your values as related to the aspects of this role.
+Please send a 1-2 page cover letter describing who you are: how you identify, what drives you, and how you have lived out your values as related to the aspects of this role.
 Please include why you are personally compelled by Kindred’s mission.
 Cover letters that do not reflect thoughtful response to this prompt will be dismissed.
 Please also include your CV.
-Email both documents to firstname.lastname@example.org with Director, Network and Communications in the subject line.
+Email both documents to firstname.lastname@example.org with Facilitator & Organizer in the subject line.